itsjoekent/wrongo/README.md

 ## Contributing

 I built this for myself to use on side projects where I want a cheap database and a flexible schema.
 If you want to use it, cool!
-But I'm mostly sharing this for others to fork & reuse, I'm not actively seeking outside contributions or looking to maintain this for others 🙂
+But I'm mostly sharing this for others to fork & reuse with their own Cloudflare Worker projects, I'm not actively seeking outside contributions or looking to maintain this for others 🙂

 ## License